SamChou19815/website/packages/blog/blog/1970-01-01-welcome-to-my-blog.md

----
-title: Welcome to My Blog!
+# Welcome to My Blog!
----

 This is the zeroth post in my blog.
 Since the content of the post might change when I migrate the blog from one place to another, I choose to set the time to be `1970-01-01`.